-What are the drivers that will shape the SIPP marketplace in
+What are the drivers that will shape the SIPP marketplace in the coming years?

 New Capital Adequacy requirements

 The majority of SIPP operators who provide a full SIPP and allow some element of non-standard asset classes, are now determining what their capital adequacy requirements will be in September 2016.
 As a consequence, there will be some who decide it's a step too far and again seek to exit the marketplace.
 And there continues to be certain companies circling SIPP providers to snip up those companies that feel squeezed by the new regime and I am sure we will see more changes shortly, as operators consider their 5 year plans and the strategies they want to follow.

 Pension providers are now revealing their proposition for flexi access, and we anticipate that there will be a great surge of interest to withdraw individual pension funds.
 There has never been a greater need for financial advice in this area.
 However, more and more responsibility is being laid at the door of the product providers too.
 The need for risk warnings increases.
 There is mixed opinion as to whether it is a good thing or a bad thing, and both sides of the argument have a point.
 But as with most regulatory changes implemented, no-one ever really sees the impact until some years down the line.
 However, one thing is sure, the process by both the adviser and the product provider needs to be well documented and evidence will need to be retained to ensure that the information about the potential impact to individuals is very clear.

 Watch this space for the first disaster to be published.